TL;DR

 - The Main Driver: Naming a more experienced, lower-risk person (like a parent) as the main driver of a car that is primarily used by a younger, higher-risk driver is a type of fraud known as "fronting."
 If discovered, the insurer will almost certainly void the policy and refuse to pay any claim.

 - Accurate Annual Mileage: Your estimated mileage helps insurers calculate your risk.
 Significantly underestimating it to get a cheaper quote can be seen as misrepresentation.
-If you claim after having driven 15,000 miles when you declared 5,000, your insurer may reduce the payout or, in serious cases, void the cover.
+If you claim after having driven 15,000 miles when you declared 5,000, your insurer may reduce the claim payment or, in serious cases, void the cover.

 - Occupation: Your job title matters.
 A "chef" who occasionally uses their car for catering deliveries has a different risk profile from a "clerical assistant" who only commutes.
 Be precise about your occupation and any work-related driving.